friedhof/sportchef/README.md

 `docker run -p 80:8080 -v /home/mcpringle/.sportchef:/opt/jboss/.sportchef -it mcpringle/sportchef`

-All docker images are tagged with the corresponding git commit hash.
-You can run a special container by adding the commit hash at the end of the call, separated by a colon:

-`docker run -p 80:8080 -v /home/mcpringle/.sportchef:/opt/jboss/.sportchef -it mcpringle/sportchef:5d1eef4`

 ## Using Application Server

 If you have an own application server running, you can deploy the *SportChef* archive `sportchef.war`.